Szybet/InkWatchy/README.md

 - [Modular and configurable](https://github.com/Szybet/InkWatchy/blob/master/src/defines/templates/gifnoc-template.h), a lot - if you disable a thing, it's not being compiled, it's like it was never there
 - A lot of [watchfaces](https://github.com/Szybet/InkWatchy/wiki/Watchfaces)
 - Language Support: No perf/binary compromise: fully-validated EN/PL + less-tested DE/SK/IT
+- All the regular goodies you would expect from a firmware: timezones, time drift compensation, NTP sync etc. (in one form or another)
 - Full weather info via open meteo api in charts, 16 day weather forecast, 5 days of air quality + on watchfaces
 - Calendar show of events, their time and description from an ICS file (So any calendar should sync)
 - Alarms